-Job Page Overview (Optional but recommended)
+Job Page Overview (Optional)

 - This section is not necessary to run a successful LinkedIn page, but if your department does have frequent job openings, it is a good idea to keep this page updated.
 Doing so will keep followers more interested if they see potential jobs popping up often.

-Life Page (Optional but recommended)
+Life Page (Optional)

 - The “Life” section of your Company Page is a great place to feature people instead of things at your workplace.
-Emphasizing your company culture or notable individuals in this section gives outsiders a better look
+Emphasizing your company culture or notable individuals in this section gives outsiders a better look into the company.

 - Highlight the people in your organization, their accolades, successes, experiences (The softer side of LinkedIn)